 After testing, it was concluded that the tag would have an average duration of approximately 10 hours and 10 minutes which is considered satisfactory.
 It was also noted that the powerbank would significantly lose its autonomy as more tests were done.
 This is due to the lack of quality of the powerbank and significant wear and tear.

-The following Table 9 displays information regarding the duration of tests, the number of Wi-Fi and BLE records, and the intervals used.
+The following Table 9 displays the duration of tests, the number of Wi-Fi and BLE records, and the intervals used.
 The intervals are in milliseconds.

 Test Case 2 was a failure because it would stop scanning automatically.
 The author and the advisors could not understand why this occurred.